 pCloud has the same monthly prices, but gives you a discount if you pay for the whole year and doesn’t limit your bandwidth.
 Plus, pCloud’s lifetime prices are more affordable.
 You can learn more in our pCloud review.

-Like ThunderDrive, Sync.com doesn’t let you pay per month but only per year in advance.
-However, both of its plans are cheaper than ThunderDrive’s.
+Both of Sync.com’s plans are cheaper than ThunderDrive’s.
 Also, like pCloud, Sync.com has a free plan, which lets you test the service before subscribing.
 If you’re interested in Sync.com, read our Sync.com review.

 Considering that ThunderDrive has only a web client, it should work without a hitch, and it does.
 It’s also fast and easy to use.
 Similar to web clients from other services, it has a navigation bar along the left side, shows your files and folders in the center pane and gives you their details in its right sidebar.

 The left sidebar lets you navigate between your drive, the content shared with you, recent and favorite items, and trash.
 You can also use its two buttons to upload files or create a folder.